 Increasing security, lowering business risks

-Advantages to vendors
+Advantages to suppliers

 - Demonstrates commitment to security and reduces risks for customers

-- Means fewer individual audits
+- Means fewer individual operator inspections

 - Offers a uniform approach to security audits